segp-uob/segp/dev/Worksheets/2_Angular_building_client_side.md

 A manifest format for describing web apps.
 It declares environment variables, add-ons, and other information required to run an app on Heroku.
 It is required to create a “Deploy to Heroku” button.

 ### server.js
 This file contains all the server-side code used to implement the REST API.
 The API is written in Node.js, using the Express framework and the MongoDB Node.js driver.

 ### /src directory
 This folder contains all of the Angular client code for the project.

+## Getting started with Angular

+If you are responsible for frontend development in your team follow this tutorial to learn the basics of Angular: https://angular.io/start

 ## Modules, components, events

 Components are the main building block for Angular applications.
 Each component consists of: An HTML template that declares what renders on the page, A Typescript class that defines behavior, A CSS selector that defines how the component is used in a template, and optionally, CSS styles applied to the template.

-### Posts
-### Forms

-## Getting started!

-Try adding navigation, data and creating a form using

-## Stackblitz to your local machine
+This of components as defining areas of responsibility in the user interface.